-Indonesia’s National Immunization Program (NIP)
+Immunization Program Structure

-The Indonesian NIP is a sub-directorate of the Immunization and Quarantine Directorate, Division of Communicable Disease Control and Environmental Health, Ministry of Health (MOH).
+Indonesia’s National Immunization Program (NIP) is located in the Immunization and Quarantine Directorate, Division of Communicable Disease Control and Environmental Health, Ministry of Health (MOH).

 Over the period 2006-2014, Indonesia’s Gross National Income rose from US$1,390 to $3,650 per capita, a 163% increase.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the Indonesian government spent $8 on routine immunization per surviving infant in 2006.
 By 2014, this figure had risen to $9, a 13% increase.
 While increasing in absolute terms, the government share of total routine immunization expenditures dropped from 95% to 64% over the period.
 Since 2010, Indonesia has reported inconsistently on JRF financial indicators.
 The data suggest that Indonesia has progressed towards country ownership of its immunization program.
 Among SIF countries, Indonesia ranked tenth in terms of routine immunization spending per surviving infant in 2014.